Jamrot/RepoSPD/README.md

 |          | RepoSPD  | **74.55**    | **68.98**    | **14.67** |
 | PatchDB* | Varient  | 81.66    | 68.25    | 10.62 |
 |          | RepoSPD  | **83.35**    | **69.13**    | **6.65**  |
-<center>Table.
-2 Experimental results of varient (i.e., first trains the graph representation and then refines it into a sequence representation) and RepoSPD.</center>
+Table.
+2 Experimental results of varient (i.e., first trains the graph representation and then refines it into a sequence representation) and RepoSPD.

 #### Reviewer(C) Q2: Hyper-parameters.
 | Hyperparameter | Value  | Accuracy  | F1 Score  |   FPR    |